What is a Scottish LP?

 A limited partnership can also be sequestrated by the Court on the petition of a qualified creditor.
 To that extent the process for formal insolvency is akin to a court liquidation in England and Wales but the following differences require to be borne in mind:

-• The test of insolvency which must be satisfied in order to enable a creditor to present a petitionfor the sequestration of a limited partnership is one of “apparent insolvency” which is establishedin accordance with the provision of the 1985 Act.
+- The test of insolvency which must be satisfied in order to enable a creditor to present a petition for the sequestration of a limited partnership is one of “apparent insolvency” which is established in accordance with the provision of the 2016 Act.

-• In common with a limited company, apparent insolvency can be established by way of an expiredstatutory demand but unlike a limited company “apparent insolvency” cannot be establishedusing the cash flow or balance sheet tests laid down in the Insolvency Act 1986.
+- Unlike a limited company “apparent insolvency” cannot be established using the cash flow or balance sheet tests laid down in the Insolvency Act 1986.

-• Rather, a formal demand must be made by way of a Charge for Payment, and 14 days mustelapse without payment being made.
-To be able to serve a Charge for Payment the creditor musthold a judgement/decree or an equivalent document for an enforceable debt.
+- “Apparent insolvency” is established either by making a statutory demand (in the prescribed form which expires without payment) or by serving a Charge for Payment, and 14 days must elapse without payment being made.
+To be able to serve a Charge for Payment the creditor must hold a judgement/decree or an equivalent document for an enforceable debt.

 Often in restructuring assignments where a formal insolvency process is used by one or more of the entities involved, it is important to have certainty as to the timing of placing the entity into a formal process.
 That can be problematic when dealing with a Scottish LP.
-Careful planning is required in order to constitute the apparent insolvency of the Scottish LP to enable a petition to be presented to Court.
-The timing of the hearing of the sequestration petition will be determined by the Court and the gap between presentation of the petition and making of the bankruptcy order can often be several weeks.
+Careful planning is required in order to ensure that the formalities of the 2016 Act are complied with and, where timing is of the essence, to ensure the step plan is completed without slippage.